cerberus-zone/cerberus_website/docs/running-a-validator.md

 make install && cd ~/go/bin && sudo cp cerberusd /usr/local/bin
 ```

-Having the _cerberusd_ binary located in your _/usr/local/bin_ will ensure when you type _cerberusd_ your OS will find the executable binary.
+Having the _cerberusd_ binary located in your _/usr/local/bin_ will ensure that when you type _cerberusd_ your OS will find the executable binary.

 #### 2. Initiate Chain

-This step will create all the needed configuration files needed to run your validator node.
+This step will create all the configuration files needed to run your validator node.
 The _MONIKER_NAME_ name can be whatever you would like it to be.

 ```bash:
 export MONIKER_NAME=cerberus_validator
 cerberusd init $MONIKER_NAME --chain-id cerberus-1
 ```

-After running the commands above all node configuration files have been setup.
+After running the commands above, all node configuration files have been set up.

 #### 3. Download the Genesis file

-To download the genesis file you will want to run the commands below.
-The genesis file is required for your to join your validator node to the Cerberus blockchain.
+To download the genesis file, you will want to run the commands below.
+The genesis file is required to join the validator node to the Cerberus blockchain.

 ```bash:
 cd $HOME/.cerberus/config/